-Gorgeous and indulgent, rich rosewater chiffon cake with fresh strawberry glaze perfectly marries the most aromatic summer flavors together.
+Rosewater Chiffon Cake is gorgeous and indulgent, with fresh strawberry glaze which perfectly marries the most aromatic summer flavors together.

-The strawberry glaze is made of fresh strawberries and powdered sugar, and since its not very thick it runs down the cake and creates a strawberry syrup that the bottom of the cake soaks, but never gets soggy.
-That is the perfect pairing to the rich and decadent rosewater infused cake crumbles, marrying beautifully with the sweetness and freshness of the strawberries.
+As I said, the cake is rich and buttery, and it has a prominent rosewater aroma that is refreshing.
+In addition, it is sweet and somehow romantic, perfect for those summer nights.
+The strawberry glaze is made of fresh strawberries and powdered sugar.
+Also, its not very thick it runs down the cake and creates a strawberry syrup that the bottom of the cake soaks.
+That is the perfect pairing to the rich and decadent rosewater infused cake crumbles.
+Marrying beautifully with the sweetness and freshness of the strawberries.

 - 2 cups all-purpose flour

 - 1 teaspoon salt